| Title: | Linear Regressions with a Latent Outcome Variable |

 NAEP technical documentation.

-Finally, information about scaling and subscale weights for composites are put in testScale
+Finally, information about scaling and subscale weights for composites are put in testScale.

 The model for dichotomous responses data is, by default, three Parameter Logit